crandmck/test/README.md

 To run code in a child zone, use a [Gate](#gates).

+### Zone.data

+zone.data is a magical property that that associates arbitraty data with a zone.
+In a way you can think of it as the 'scope' of a zone.
+Properties that are not explicitly defined within the scope of a zone are inherited from the parent zone.

+  * In the root zone, `zone.data` equals the global object.
+  * In any other zone, `zone.data` starts off as an empty object with the parent zone's `data` property as it's prototype.
+  * In other words, `zone.data.__proto__ === zone.parent.data`.

 ### Bookkeeping within a zone

 Resources and asynchronous operations register themselves with the parent zone.
 There are two reasons for this: